Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 When GoQL reads this symbol, it will narrow the search down into the children of the current set.
 If it is the first character of the GoQL string, it will match all root objects in the scene.

-A double asterisk (`**`) is a special descender, which collects all descendants of the current set.
+A double asterisk (`**`) is a special descender, which matches all descendants of the applicable set.

-    **

-This will collect every child of the current set, and the child's children, recursively until the end of hierarchy is reached.

 Examples:
 * `/Head`: any **GameObjects** named "Head" that are in the root of the hierarchy.